crate/crate-docs-theme/README.rst

 Installation
 ------------

-The Crate docs theme is available as a package on `PyPI`_.
+The CrateDB Documentation Theme is available as a package on `PyPI`_.
 However, there is no need to install it yourself.
-Crate projects that use the theme should install it automatically.
+CrateDB projects that use the theme should install it automatically.

 Configuration
 -------------

-The Crate.io documentation is composed of multiple separate documentation projects, seamlessly interlinked via the Crate docs theme.
+The documentation is composed of multiple separate documentation projects, seamlessly interlinked via the CrateDB Documentation Theme.

 To use the theme, add this line to your Sphinx ``conf.py`` file::